-Blood glucagon measurement is used in the diagnosis of glucagonome, a Langerhans islet alpha-cell neoplasm, and in the investigation of hypoglycaemia caused by chronic pancreatitis or essential glucagon deficiency.
+Blood glucagon measurement is used in the diagnosis of glucagonoma, a neoplasm of Langerhans islet alpha-cells, and in the investigation of hypoglycaemia caused by chronic pancreatitis or idiopathic glucagon deficiency.

 Glucagon is a peptide hormone synthesized and secreted by the alpha-cells of the pancreatic islets of Langerhans.
 Hypoglycaemia and amino acids stimulate glucagon secretion, while elevated insulin levels inhibit its secretion.
 Glucagon increases the concentration of glucose in the blood by increasing the breakdown of glycogen to glucose and stimulates the activity of phosphorylase, the enzyme that activates the first step in gluconeogenesis.

 - Increase: Acromegaly, burns, cirrhosis, Cushing's syndrome, diabetes mellitus, diabetic ketoacidosis, familial hyperglycemia, glucagonoma, HIV, hyperosmolarity, hypoglycemia, Japanese encephalitis, the luteal phase of the menstrual cycle, necrotic dermatitis, cellular damage of the pancreas islets, pancreatitis (acute, severe), pheochromocytoma, postoperative, renal failure, stress, trauma, uremia.
 Medications: amino acids, cholecystokinin, pancreozymins, danazol, fructose, gastrin, glucocorticoids, insulin, nifedipine, sympathomimetic amines.
 Diet rich in fats or carbohydrates.